MicrosoftDocs/azure-docs-powershell/azps-9.0.0/Az.DnsResolver/Remove-AzDnsForwardingRuleset.md

 WARNING: This operation cannot be undone.
 All forwarding rules within the ruleset will be deleted.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.dnsresolver/remove-azdnsforwardingruleset) for up-to-date information.

 ## SYNTAX

 ### Delete (Default)